Introducing the ‘Indigenous Success: Doing it, Thinking it, Being it’ podcast series

 The Indigenous Success: Doing it, Thinking it, Being it podcast series is designed for university outreach practitioners working with Aboriginal and Torres Strait Islander students.
 It is also for anyone who has an interest in student equity and success in higher education.

 Hosted by Dr Katelyn Barney and Professor Tracey Bunda, the podcast series focuses on “what works” in outreach programs for Aboriginal and Torres Strait Islander school students.

-The podcast is called “Indigenous Success: Doing it, Thinking it, Being it” because there are multiple understandings of “success” in this context.
+The podcast is named “Indigenous Success: Doing it, Thinking it, Being it” because there are multiple understandings of “success” in this context.

-This series is part of a suite of resources developed as part of Dr Katelyn Barney’s Equity Fellowship conducted under the National Centre for Student Equity in Higher Education (NCSEHE) Equity Fellows Program, funded by the Australian Government Department of Education, Skills and Employment.
+This series is part of a suite of resources developed as part of Dr Katelyn Barney’s Equity Fellowship conducted under the NCSEHE Equity Fellows Program, funded by the Australian Government Department of Education, Skills and Employment.

 More information about Katelyn’s Equity Fellowship